Skip to main content

 4. Click Apply.

-Step Two: Create a Bot in Microsoft Teams Dev
+Create a bot in Microsoft Teams Dev

 3. Short description: Torq Security Automation Bot